 On April 27, 2015, the Company entered into service agreements with a senior officer and a greater than 5% shareholder of the Company.
-Under the terms of the agreements, the employees will receive aggregate compensation of £300,000 per annum, or approximately \$408,000 using exchange rates as of December 31, 2017.
+Under the terms of the agreements, the employees will receive aggregate compensation of £300,000, which has been increased to a maximum aggregate amount of £410,000 per annum, or approximately \$522,000 using exchange rates as of December 31, 2018.
 The agreements also provide for contributions to a defined contribution pension plan to be set up by the Company and a discretionary bonus.
 The agreements may be terminated at any time by either party by giving twelve-months' notice, or the Company may terminate the officer's employment effective immediately upon notice, and within 28 days making payment in lieu of notice consisting of a sum equivalent to the officer's annual salary for the relevant period.
-For the years ended December 31, 2016 and 2017, the Company recorded £430,000 and £724,000 or approximately \$583,000 and \$933,000, respectively, using the average exchange rates during the year ended December 31, 2016 and 2017, respectively, in research and development costs under these agreements.
-For the three months ended March 31, 2017 and 2018, the Company recorded £83,000 and £103,000 or approximately \$102,000 and \$145,000, respectively, using the average exchange rates during the three months ended March 31, 2017 and 2018, respectively, in research and development costs under these agreements.
-Future obligations to be paid under these agreements equal £34,000, or approximately \$48,000, using exchange rates as of March 31, 2018.
+For the years ended December 31, 2018 and 2017, the Company recorded £1,001,000 and £724,000 or approximately \$1,334,000 and \$933,000, respectively, using the average exchange rates during the years ended December 31, 2018 and 2017, respectively, in research and development costs under these agreements.
+Future obligations to be paid under these agreements equal £150,333, or approximately \$192,000, using exchange rates as of December 31, 2018.